SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-30-evaluating-startups.md

 [^10]: An example of a startup that has done very well without raising much external capital is Atlassian, a Sydney, Australia-based company that builds productivity software (e.g. Jira, Confluence) for developers.
 Founded in 2002, Atlassian has been profitable since 2005, and in 2015, IPOed on the NASDAQ stock exchange at a $4.3 billion valuation.
 In 2010, Atlassian raised $60 million in secondary financing from Accel Partners.
 This was a [very unusual](http://www.businessinsider.com/atlassian-ceo-mike-cannon-brookes-accel-partners-2016-9) kind of funding round - the company already had $55 million in the bank, and raised the money as a way to offer employees liquidity for their options, and to bring in an external board member from Accel.

 [^11]: Where public companies and startups differ is in what they offer on top of the base salary.
-While public companies or late-stage startups may offer a cash bonus and RSUs (which become publicly tradeable stock options on vesting), startups generally compensate via stock options, which must be purchased from the company at an exercise (strike) price, and which can generally only be sold once a company has gone public or gotten acquired.
-In some cases, however, it is possible to sell stock options on a private secondary market (e.g. to another venture capital firm), or back to the company during a stock buy-back program.
+While public companies or late-stage startups may offer a cash bonus and RSUs (which become publicly tradable stock options on vesting), startups generally compensate via stock options, which must be purchased from the company at an exercise (strike) price, and which can generally only be sold once a company has gone public or gotten acquired.
+In some cases, however, it is possible to sell stock options on a private secondary market (e.g. to another venture capital firm), or back to the company during a stock buyback program.

 [^12]: Okay, I made this term up (MLaaS = machine learning as a service), but a quick [google search](https://www.google.com/search?q=mlaas) indicates that we may not actually be too far off from this phrase entering the canon.